An Overview of Relativistic Particle Pushers and their Extension to Arbitrary Order Accuracy: Outline of Integration Schemes

 The rotation angle $\theta_s$ given in equation (\ref{eq:rot_angle_boris}) suggests that a more exact scheme might be obtained if the accuracy of the scheme is improved by replacing this angle with the exact value of the cyclotron motion for a particle gyrating in a constant magnetic field,

 As Zenitani and Umeda \cite{Zenitani:2018} have pointed out, the scheme defined by equations (\ref{eq:op_scheme}) and (\ref{eq:op_velocity}), where $\theta_s$ is given by $\theta_{\mathrm{C}}$ in equation (\ref{eq:rot_angle_exact}) was already proposed in \cite{Boris:1970}.
 It can be described as gyrophase correction to the well known Boris-scheme.
 The version used here follows the implementation in \cite{Zenitani:2018} that uses Rodrigues' rotation formula \cite{Goldstein:1980} and will be denoted by GYR throughout the remainder of this article.
-It is not generally considered a viable scheme in the context of PIC simulations due to the need to evaluate trigonometric functions at every time step for every particle which harms the performance of a simulation code.
+It is not generally considered a viable scheme in the context of PIC simulations due to the need to evaluate trigonometric functions at every time step for every particle which can harm the performance of a simulation code.
 This scheme is included for comparison and to allow the analysis of the origin of approximation errors in the tests.
 By construction, the phase error of GYR in a constant magnetic field is exactly zero.
 Thus, errors attributed to phase errors can be analysed.
 Umeda \cite{Umeda:2018} proposed a Boris-like pusher that uses a three step process to perform the velocity rotation.
 This provides an improvement in the accuracy of the rotation angle at moderate computational cost.
-However, since computational efficiency is not the primary concern of this article and GYR allows the comparison with a scheme using the exact rotation angle, Umeda's three step integrator is not included in the current work.
+However, computational efficiency is not the primary concern of this article, and modern computer architectures may allow for more computationally intensive algorithms without increasing overall wall-time \cite{Decyk:2014}.
+Since GYR allows the comparison with a scheme using the exact rotation angle, Umeda's three step integrator is not included in the current work.

 Chin \& Cator \cite{Chin:2022} describe another algorithm, denoted by CC, in which the angle of rotation is given by

 This angle is chosen such that the radius of gyration of the numerical trajectory is exactly the Larmor radius given by